 There are high barriers of entry to and exit from an oligopoly.
-High barriers to entry make the market less competitive.
+This makes the market less competitive.

 High concentration ratio

 In an oligopoly, only a few firms supply the majority of the market.
 For example, in the UK the supermarket industry is an oligopoly.
 The high concentration ratio makes the market less competitive.